Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Exact Solutions Found for RPCF

 The spanwise power spectra of the intermediate flow over the duration of the optimisation leading to S3 are shown in figure~\ref{fig:EQ2-spectra-convergence}.
-For clarity, the wavenumbers that are orders of magnitude smaller than those shown are filtered out.
-The filtered wavenumbers have negligible impact on the solution and are primarily a result of the spanwise domain size being large enough to contain multiple repetitions of the fundamental unit of the solution.
+That is, the squared magnitude of the Fourier coefficients of the solution S3 along the spanwise direction sampled at the mid-plane $y=0$.
+For clarity, the wavenumbers that are orders of magnitude smaller than those shown are omitted.
+The omitted wavenumbers have negligible impact on the solution and are primarily a result of the spanwise domain size being large enough to contain multiple repetitions of the fundamental unit of the solution.
 The initial field used for the optimisation was excited at exactly one spanwise wavenumber, $k_z=4$.
-The optimiser initially increases the spectral power at the harmonic (and mean) wavenumbers as can be seen at iteration $i=20$, which is then followed by a gradual process of distributing the energy out from the higher wavenumbers until it settles on the final spectral peaks.
+The optimiser initially spreads out the spectral content from the initial condition to the other wavenumbers as can be seen at iteration $i=20$.
+The large wavenumbers are then damped by viscous effects and the energy containing low wavenumbers are tuned towards the final solution by $i=500$.
+The remaining iterations are focused on finely tuning the higher wavenumbers while gradually decreasing the residual, until a balanced flow is achieved at $i=2{,}200$.
+The effects of the individual terms in the gradient and how they affect the optimisation are further discussed in section~\ref{sec:conditioning}

+A preliminary natural continuation of equilibrium S1, implies that these equilibrium solutions do not exist at the larger Reynolds number regimes shown in section~\ref{sec:rpcf}.
+It is not known, however, whether these equilibrium solutions exist in the higher Reynolds number regimes.
+The only definitive way to answer this question to perform a rigorous continue the solutions to higher Reynolds numbers.
+With this comes the expected additional computational costs associated with the finer resolution required in more energetic regimes.